plitwin/MyProject/sub/readme.txt

-this is the readme for myproject
+this is the readme for myproject.

+Modified on Oct 28.